-The study guide is designed to provide an overview of the exam’s general content and format.
+The exam outline is designed to provide an overview of the exam’s general content and format.
 Candidates should educate themselves about the Uniform Securities Act, as well as Statements of Policy and Model Rules adopted by NASAA, in preparation for the Series 63 exam.
-The study guide may also be useful as a final review checklist prior to taking the examination.
+The exam outline may also be useful as a final review checklist prior to taking the examination.

 Examination Structure and Procedures

 The Uniform Securities Agent Law Examination consists of 65 multiple-choice questions covering the topics listed in the study guide.
 Of the 65 questions on the exam, 60 will count toward the final score.
 The remaining 5 questions are being pre-tested for possible inclusion in the operational question bank.
 These questions may appear anywhere in the exam and are not identified.
 In order for a candidate to pass the Series 63 Exam, he/she must correctly answer at least 43 of the 60 scored questions.
 Applicants are allowed 75 minutes to complete the examination.

 The examination is conducted as a closed book test.
 Although not necessary, scratch paper, if desired by the candidate, will be provided by the proctor.
 Upon completion of the examination, the score for each section and the overall test score will immediately be made available to the candidate.